 Limited package weights will prevent heavier or larger items from being delivered via drone

-Constrained flight times and ranges due to limited battery capacity
+Constrained flight times and ranges due to limited battery capacities

-Irregular and/or unpredictable events, such as weather, wildlife or vandalism/sabotage, could bring down a drone during a delivery, which could potentially become a safety hazard for those on the ground and/or adversely impact their reliability
+Irregular and/or unpredictable events, such as weather, wildlife, or vandalism/sabotage, could bring down a drone during a delivery, potentially creating a safety hazard for those on the ground and/or adversely impacting reliability